Cray-HPE/docs-csm/glossary.md

 ### Application Node (AN)

-An application node (AN) is an NCN which is not providing management fuctions for the Cray EX system.
+An application node (AN) is an NCN which is not providing management functions for the Cray EX system.
 The AN is not part of the Kubernetes cluster to which management nodes belong.
 One special type of AN is the UAN (User Access Node), but different systems may have need for other types of AN, such as nodes which provide a Lustre routing function (LNet router), or gateway between HSN and Infiniband, or data